-Not exactly.
+Not exactly (although we do have an awesome budget calculator for that).
 We won’t tell you to spend less on the things you enjoy.
 You can save as much or as little as you wish, and we’re like a crystal ball that shows you exactly what that means in terms of when you can retire and how much income you can expect in retirement.
 We hope you’ll take advantage of this rare insight to make the financial decisions that will make you happiest.

 Your plan is fully customized based on the inputs you provided.
+Our patent-pending technology makes millions of calculations in seconds to give you clear recommendations.
 The investment amounts and account types are designed to maximize your after-tax results.
 The insurance recommendations are tailored to cover your debts and replace your income.
 Any mortgage recommendation is calculated to meet your borrowing needs at the lowest possible cost.

 We recommend updating your plan every six months to make sure it’s still consistent with you and your goals.
 However, you may want to update it more often if there’s something new going on, such as a change in your work, finances or family.
 Updating can be done from online and only takes a few minutes.